mashupgarage/MG-Eng-Playbook/standards/css/css-guidelines.md

 }
 ```

 If you're the only developer who touched the code maybe it can be fine but what if you forgot about it or another dev edits it in the future?
 It's usually tempting to just add another `!important` to force things to work like magic but as stylesheets grow that can cause additional complexity which may lead to bugs and other confusion.
 Save yourself the hassle, don't use it.
-We should flag any use of `!important` using linters.
+We should flag any use of `!important` in our projects using linters.